mtconnect/mtcup/C++_Agent.md

  #### Next Steps

  * Configure the agent for your machine and adapter
+   * Modify the Device.xml with the components and data available from you adapter(s)
  * The new agent supports many incoming data feeds as follows:
    * Classic SHDR (pipe delimited. timestamped data)
    * MQTT
    * Another agent
    * Plugins available for OPC UA and other protocols.

 ## Usage and Configuration

 [Agent Usage and Configuration](/Agent-Usage-and-Configuration "wikilink")

 ## Change History

+* Version 2.0.0: Rearchitecture of the agent with the following additions:
+  * Full HTTP 1.1 support
+  * TLS 1.2 and dual certificate support
+  * Lighter weight runtime
+  * QIF and Raw Material implicit support
+  * File monitoring supports inplace updates of device data
+  * Agent sources for aggregation
+  * MQTT Source
+  * Plug-in architecture to extend sources, sinks, and transformations
+  * mruby embedded scripting for run-time defined transformations

+* Version 1.8.0: No major changes

+* Version 1.7.0: added kinematics, solid models, and new specifications types.

+* Version 1.6.0: added coordinate systems, specifications, and tabular data.

+* Version 1.5.0: added Data Set capabilities and has been updated to use C++ 14.

+* Version 1.4.0: added time period filter constraint, compositions, initial values, and reset triggers.

+* Version 1.3.0: added the filter constraints, references, cutting tool archetypes, and formatting styles.

+* Version 1.2.0: added the capability to support assets.

+* Version 1.1.0: add the ability to run the C++ Agent as a Windows service and support for a configuration file instead of command line arguments.
+The agent can accept input from a socket in a pipe (|) delimited stream according to the descriptions given in the adapter guide.

 ## Adapter Connectivity